Aster flowers in a prairie

 Fall is an excellent time of year to start composting, or for those who already compost, to think about improvements.
 There are good alternatives to open burning.
 Effective yard care reduces waste and recycles organic materials.
 It also gives the air a break from the hazardous pollutants that burning releases.

 Mulching leaves returns nutrients to the soil while it reduces air pollution.

-- Mulching Leaves in Place.
+1. Mulching leaves in place.
 Leaves are rich in carbon, phosphorus, and potassium all essential nutrients needed by plants, including turf grasses.
 Simply mow leaves along with the grass during fall, and let the small leaf pieces filter down among the grass blades.

 Red worms wiggle in a clump of compost.

-- Alternative landscaping.
+6. Alternative landscaping.
 If you have a big yard and don't use it for activities, consider planting an area of prairie grasses, native shrubs or trees.
-Using native plant species reduces the need for watering, mowing, and pesticide use.
+Using native plant species reduces the need for watering, mowing and pesticide use.